ufukorhan/energy-consumption-app/README.md

 - [ ] 3.
 Swagger UI should be used to create API documentation.
 - [ ] 4.
 The project should be dockerized.
 - [ ] 5.
 The project should be refactored.
+- [ ] 6.
+The service and API unit tests of the project should be added

 * Tech Stack;
 - [x] 1. nodejs